ASanchz85/Frontend_architecture/README.md

 This is a bash script to create a custom folder structure for medium/larger react ts projects.
 It tries to keep a clean architecture for frontend development.

 There are several scripts depending on how big your project will be.
 Small, medium, and large.
-Together with them, we have something in between mid/large named front_init.
+Together with them, we have something in between mid/large named midLarge.

-The explanations above of how to install one of them are completely valid for the rest too.
-Just change the name of the script you would like to execute.
+Apart from that, I've created a simple menu to allow you pick the right choice.
+For doing so, you need to follow the steps below.

+Once executed, just follow the steps prompted in your terminal.

 ## How to use it?